Credit Benchmark

-Credit Benchmark (“CB”) is a privately owned financial data analytics company founded in 2012 by Donal Smith and Mark Faulkner.
-It provides Credit Consensus Ratings and Analytics based on the contributed risk views of major global financial institutions.
-The internal risk views of these institutions are collected, aggregated and anonymized to create a Credit Consensus on tens of thousands of corporate, financial, fund and sovereign entities globally.
+Credit Benchmark, (CB) is a British financial data analytics company which provides credit consensus ratings and analytics based on the contributed risk views of major global financial institutions.
+The internal risk views of these institutions are collected, aggregated and anonymized to create a Credit Consensus Rating on tens of thousands of corporate, financial, fund and sovereign entities globally.

-The company is headquartered in London, UK, with offices in New York City, and services a global client base of banks, insurance and reinsurance companies, asset managers, CCPs and other firms.
+The company is headquartered in London, UK, with offices in New York City, and services a global client base of banks, insurance and reinsurance companies, asset managers, certified credit professional (CCPs) and other firms.
 Credit Benchmark has been releasing Credit Consensus data since May 2015.

-Credit Benchmark was recognised in the FinTech50 awards in 2015, 2016 and 2017 and now sits in the FinTech50 Hall of Fame.
-The company supports several ESG initiatives including #10,000 Black Interns, Living Wage Employers, and ClientEarth.

 History

 Credit Benchmark was founded in 2012 by Donal Smith and Mark Faulkner, both previously of Data Explorers.
-It completed a $7million Series A funding round in 2014, led by Index Ventures; a $20million Series B funding round in 2015, led by Balderton Capital; and a $7million funding round in 2018 led by Index Ventures, Balderton Capital, Communitas Capital and a group of private investors including ex-Goldman Sachs International CEO, Michael Sherwood.
+It completed a $7 million Series A funding round in 2014, led by Index Ventures; a $20 million Series B funding round in 2015, led by Balderton Capital; and a $7 million funding round in 2018 led by Index Ventures, Balderton Capital, Communitas Capital and a group of private investors including ex-Goldman Sachs International CEO, Michael Sherwood.

 The company began collecting Probability of Default (PD) and forward-looking senior unsecured Loss Given Default (LGD) data from several Internal Ratings Based ("IRB") banks in 2014.
 The first Credit Consensus data release was in May 2015 and has continued on a monthly and subsequently a twice monthly basis since.

 In 2019, Credit Benchmark announced the formation of an Advisory Board, chaired by ex-Goldman Sachs CRO, Craig Broderick.
 The data was also added to the FactSet Marketplace that year.

 In 2020, Credit Benchmark supplied the Bank of England access to the CB dataset to help process COVID Corporate Financing Facility ("CCFF") applications.
 Later that year, partnerships were announced with the Global Peer Financing Association ("GPFA") and IHS Markit.
-Credit Benchmark’s dataset was also launched on the Bloomberg Terminal and enterprise service in November 2020.
+Credit Benchmark's dataset was also launched on the Bloomberg Terminal and enterprise service in November 2020.

-Credit Benchmark joined the World Economic Forum’s Global Innovators Community in 2022.
+Credit Benchmark joined the World Economic Forum's Global Innovators Community in 2022.